anirudhk686/arnaghosh/README.md

 ## Further analysis
 - [ ] Interpret neurological basis of extracted features
 - [ ] Learning how people dream or what affects dream recall
+- [ ] Extend to bigger datasets of M/EEG recordings